 A year after my Aunt Dollie died, we lived in a different house in a different town (Wilson, NC).
 We’d left our friends in Benson, but we’d not forgotten them.
 We thought of them often, nurturing our long distance relationships by recalling good times together and by writing letters to our loved ones.
 (Mother has always been good at that.)
 Though we no longer lived in the same town, our friends the Smiths (not their real name) were still a part of our lives.
-Thus, when tragedy struck their family 12 months after Aunt Dollie died, it did not feel like it happened in some distant other world.
-It felt like it happened right in our neighborhood.
+Thus, when tragedy struck their family 12 months after Aunt Dollie died, it felt like it happened right in our neighborhood.

 After we learned what happened, I just could not get her oldest son out of my mind.
 We were in the same grade at our different schools—him in Benson and me in Wilson—and I could just see him waiting for his mother to pick him up after school.
 He must have thought every car that turned the corner would be hers, only to be disappointed over and over again.
 His mother had a reliable routine: bundle up the baby (he was four months old at the time), drive to the school and get a good parking place, wait for the bell to ring and for her son to come running out to the car.
 But that day, the routine took a horrific turn.
 To this day, no one knows exactly how it happened.
 Was she kidnapped from her house when she dropped off the groceries before going to the school?
 That’s the best guess, but it’s still just a guess.
 Four days after my friend’s mommy went missing, she was found dead in a barn on the outskirts of town; his baby brother, diapered and wearing a thin shirt, lay on a hay bale nearby.
 Except for a really bad case of diaper rash, the baby--the only witness to his mother's murder--was fine.